tarunk04/YouTube_Playlist_Downloader/README.txt

                3.BeautifulSoup

 This program can download videos with there name prefix with serial number in order.
+***NOTE:: This program can download 720p and 480p videos only.
+          You might get error while trying lower quality videos.

 Playlist can be downloaded in three different modes